pmlandwehr/gitflow-cjs/README.md

 The last commit to [gitflow-avh](https://github.com/petervanderdoes/gitflow-avh) was on May 23, 2019 and has been archived on Jun 19, 2023.
 Since 2019 there have been a number of issues opened that have not be resolved.
-This fork will address those outstanding issues and open PR's along with continueing to maintain the git-flow branching model.
+This fork will address those outstanding issues and open PR's along with continuing to maintain the git-flow branching model.

 ## Getting started